amarkum/interview-refresher-java-bigdata/README.md

-# Java, SQL, Data Structure & Algorithm & Big Data Brushup
+# Java, SQL, Data Structures & Algorithms, and Big Data Brushup

-one-stop repo to lookup for code snippets of core java concepts, sql, data structures as well as big data.
+This is a one-stop repository to look up code snippets related to core Java concepts, SQL queries, data structures, algorithms, and Big Data frameworks.
+Ideal for quick reference and brushing up on important concepts.

 ## Content

+### Algorithms
-1. Algorithm - Searching, Sorting etc.
+- Searching and Sorting algorithms.
-2. Asked Programs
+- Frequently asked programs.

+### Apache Crunch
-3. Apache Crunch - A Framework to execute MapReduce Jobs
+- A framework to execute MapReduce jobs with sample programs.

-4. Data Structures - Arrays, LinkedList, Stack, Queue, Tree
+### Data Structures
-5. Design Patterns - Singleton, Factory, Builder Design Pattern code Snippets
+- Arrays, LinkedLists, Stacks, Queues, Trees with code examples.

+### Design Patterns
-6. Exceptions	- Creation of Custom Exception
+- Implementation of popular design patterns:
+  - Singleton
+  - Factory
+  - Builder

+### Exceptions
+- Code snippets for creating custom exceptions in Java.

+### Garbage Collection
-7. Garbage Collection - Usage of Garbage Collection
+- Practical usage of Java Garbage Collection mechanisms.

+### Java Collections
-8. Java Collection - Usage of Java Collection Framework
+- Examples showcasing the use of the Java Collection Framework.

-9. Java Refresher - Some useful Java Concepts
+### Java Refresher
-10. JDK - New feature of Java with Code Snippet
+- Useful Java concepts for quick revision.

+### JDK Features
+- Code snippets demonstrating new features introduced in various JDK versions.

+### Kafka
-11. Kafka - Kafka Producer and Consumer Program
+- Kafka Producer and Consumer programs with real-world examples.

-12. Kafka & Spark - Program to Process streaming data from Kafka Queue
+### Kafka & Spark
+- Programs that process streaming data from Kafka using Spark.

+### MapReduce
-13. MapReduce - Few Simple programs of MapReduce
+- Simple programs demonstrating MapReduce concepts and implementations.

+### Marker Interface
-14. Marker Interface - Code Snippet of Marker Interface in Java
+- Examples of Marker Interfaces in Java.

+### Multithreading
+- Snippets demonstrating multithreading in Java.

+### Recursion
-15. Multithreading - Snippet of Multithreading
+- A collection of recursive programs.

-16. Recursion - Few Programs related to recursion
+### Spark
-17. Spark - Spark Program - e.g WordCount Problem
+- Spark programs such as the WordCount problem.

-18. Strings Concept - Concept related to Strings
+### String Concepts
+- Common string-related operations and concepts in Java.

 ## Resources

+### Images
-1. Images - Contains Images for various usage
+- Contains useful images for various purposes.

+### Interview Questions
-2. Interview Question - Contains asked interview Question of Java, Big Data, SQL, etc.
+- A collection of interview questions from Java, Big Data, SQL, and more.

+## Contribution
-#### Please feel free to send a Pull Request to the repository.
+Feel free to contribute by sending a Pull Request to this repository.